Step-by-Step Guide: Configuring PostgreSQL HA with Patroni

 Go OS/Arch: linux/amd64

-- Repeat same steps on all three ETCD hosts
+Repeat the same steps on all three ETCD hosts to ensure that ETCD is installed and configured consistently across the cluster.

 groupadd --system etcd